-With only a few weeks left until the day dedicated to lovers, you may be scrambling for a unique idea unlike years before.
+With only a few weeks left until the day dedicated to lovers, you may be scrambling for inspiration and unique ideas.
 If that’s the case, look no further!
-We have a peninsula full of romantic opportunities and unique adventures waiting for you and yours.
-Plan your Valentine’s Day dates with these six ideas in Michigan’s Upper Peninsula!
+We have a peninsula full of romantic opportunities and outdoor adventures waiting for you and yours.
+Plan your Valentine’s Day dates with these activities, experiences and flavors in Michigan’s Upper Peninsula!

 Back to Top of List